MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/making-webhook-calls-from-cloudscript.md

 var responseString =  http.request(url,method,contentBody,contentType,headers);
 ```

 The **Body** of the response is returned in stringified form, so that you can subsequently use it in the rest of the script.

 In this case, since we were querying version, you might write the response out to the log like the one provided below.

 ```javascript
 // CloudScript
 log.info(responseString);
 ```

-The response back to the **Client** at the end of running the **CloudScript** might look like this.
+The response back to the **Client** at the end of running the **CloudScript** might look like this example provided below.

 ```json
 //HTTP Response